Dark chocolate cake, marshmallow buttercream, and crumbled graham crackers come together in these sweet S’mores Cupcakes.

 Allow the cupcakes to cool for 5-10 minutes in the muffin tin, then remove and place them on a wire rack to finish cooling completely.

-For the buttercream – While the cupcakes are cooling, make the marshmallow buttercream frosting.
+While the cupcakes are cooling, make the marshmallow buttercream frosting.

 Add 2 cups of the powdered sugar and beat on low until well combined.